 On behalf of the men and women of the Town and Country Police Department, welcome to our website.
 Our professional and progressive police department is certified by the Missouri Police Chiefs Association, having met all of the professional standards required of law enforcement agencies in the 21st century.
-Our Department consists of 29 sworn officers and an administrative staff of 2 civilians.
-Our men and women are dedicated to working with citizens to keep our City safe and providing first class service and protection 24 hours a day.
-The City of Town and Country proudly remains one of the safest places in Missouri with the understanding that public safety is a partnership and co-production involving both the police and the community.
+Our Department consists of 29 sworn officers and an administrative police clerk.
+Our men and women are dedicated to working with citizens to keep our City safe and providing exemplary service and protection 24 hours a day.
+The City of Town and Country proudly remains one of the safest places in Missouri with the understanding that public safety is a partnership involving both the police and the community.

 The four major elements of procedural justice are:

 1) Fairness and consistency of rule application-- Whether it is the internal personnel processes of the department or an officer enforcing the law, fairness in both the process and the outcome are essential.